siddharthsule/gaps/doc/sections/getting-started.md

 The code simulates just one experiment, so this should take a little time.

-The file `rungaps` can be used to build and operate both the C++ and CUDA generators.
+The file `rungaps` can be used to build and operate both the CPU and GPU generators.
 It has been coded with all the routines (including the one for paper results).

 To run GAPS, you will need the following: